decentraland/documentation/content/creator/_index.md

 - [**DCL Edit**](https://dcl-edit.com/): Drag and drop 3d models into your scene.
 You can then work on adding interactivity to the resulting scene using the SDK.
 - [**Unity Exporter Toolkit**](https://github.com/PolygonalMind/dcl-dev-exportersdk7-release): Build in Unity, with a number of pre-built interactive modules.
 Export a fully-working Decentraland scene.
-- [**Virtual Land Manager**](https://vlm.gg/): Metaverse Content Management & Analytics.
-Control various aspects of your scene in real time with the ability to develop your own highly customized controls.
-View historical graphs of user activity, track your own custom user interactions, export a list of names and wallet addresses currently in your scene, and more.
+- [**Virtual Land Manager**](https://vlm.gg/): Control various aspects of your scene in real time, including highly customized controls.
+Includes analytics: View historical user activity, track custom interactions, export lists of players in scene, and more.
+- [**In-World Builder**](https://decentraland.org/play/?realm=https%3A%2F%2Fworlds.dcl-iwb.co%2Fworld%2FBuilderWorld.dcl.eth): Create a scene without leaving the Decentraland explorer.
+Use various default items or upload your own, without needing to deploy or own land.

 {{< /hint >}}